CatX711/A-Synopsis-Of-C/README.md

 Okay, okay, let's not get ahead of ourselves.
 C programmers obviously aren't part of a religion... <h5> right? </h5>

-No, they're not.
-But, C programmers have every right to brag about their language (don't worry, they aren't being mind controlled by Ken Thompson).
-If you see any extraordinary programs, reality bending and mind boggling concoctions of code, then they're probably written in C.
+No, they're not. < br />
-If not, their foundations were made in C code.
+C programmers have every right to brag about their language (don't worry, they aren't being mind controlled by Ken Thompson).
+If you see any extraordinary programs, reality bending and mind boggling concoctions of code, then they're probably written in C. If not, their foundations were made in C code.
 What do I mean by this?
 Well, C is the basis for almost every programming language to date.
 That's not info to be taken lightly: lists such as the `TIOBE Index` estimate there are around 700-900 programming languages to date.
 That's a lotta C. `(Si, senor!)`